iggyzap/iggyzap.github.io/_posts/2020-09-27-perils-of-local-publishing.md

 More on `--config` parameter: I am passing 2 config files to `--config` jekyll invocation, so I can override default settings that are good for GitHub Pages publishing process while maintaining local environment publishing configuration under source control.

+NB: Right now README.md is not regenerated on newly published post, so I have to change it manually every time.
+I will be looking to solve this later.

 [Reference material](https://github.com/iggyzap/iggyzap.github.io)